grrrwaaa/courses/visa5600/index.md

 Readings: Turtles all the way around (Cybernetics)

 - Johnston, John.
 The allure of machinic life: cybernetics, artificial life, and the new AI.
-MIT Press, 2008.
+MIT Press, 2008. *Led by Shaughna*
 - Papert, Seymour.
 Mindstorms: Children, computers, and powerful ideas.
-Basic Books, Inc., 1980.
+Basic Books, Inc., 1980. *Led by Zhaoyue*
 - Braitenberg, Valentino.
 Vehicles: Experiments in synthetic psychology.
-MIT press, 1986.
+MIT press, 1986. *Led by Katika*

 **Week 4 (Oct 2):**